João Pedro (footballer, born February 2003)

-João Pedro da Cruz Oliveira (born 2 February 2003), known as João Pedro, is a Brazilian footballer who plays as a forward for Cruzeiro.
+João Pedro da Cruz Oliveira (born 2 February 2003), known as João Pedro or Jotta, is a Brazilian footballer who plays as a forward for Portuguese Liga 3 club Paços de Ferreira on loan from Londrina.

 Career

 Born in Paracambi, Rio de Janeiro, João Pedro played for the youth sides of Flamengo before moving abroad in January 2022, with Real Valladolid.
 After playing for the Juvenil team, he made his senior debut with the latter's reserves on 8 October of that year, coming on as a late substitute in a 3–2 Segunda Federación home win over Gimnástica de Torrelavega.

 On 14 July 2023, João Pedro joined Cruzeiro, being initially assigned to the under-20 squad.
 He made his professional – and Série A – debut on 3 December, replacing Bruno Rodrigues late into a 0–0 away draw against Botafogo.
 He scored his first goal, as a professional, in Cruzeiro's 2-1 victory over Villa Nova, in a match valid for the 2024 State League.